 Unusual Sounds

-If you hear your water heater making sounds like popping, knocking, or rumbling, then something is wrong.
+If you hear strange noises such as popping, knocking, or rumbling coming from your water heater, then something is wrong and it may be one of the clear signs your water heater struggles.
 If you have hard water, sediment can build up over time.
 When the water heats up, these minerals harden.
 Then as water moves throughout the system, you can hear that sediment knocking around inside the tank.

 Water Discoloration

 If you notice that your water is discolored, the inside of your water tank may be rusting.
 There is an anode rod to help prevent this, but it does wear down over time.
 If you don’t replace the anode rod when the time comes, rust can develop.
+Rusty or discolored water is a sign of tank corrosion, which cannot be repaired and requires water heater replacement.
 You can determine whether or not your water heater is to blame for discolored water by first turning on only your cold water.
 If your cold water is not discolored, and only your hot water is affected, then it is likely a water heater.
 If your cold water is also discolored, the problem may lie elsewhere in your plumbing system.

 Lukewarm Water

 If you turn on the hot water tap and the water is not as warm as you expect, it may be because something is wrong with your water heater.
 Sediment buildup can block the heating elements from heating the water as much as they should.
 It’s also possible that the heating elements are failing.
-In some cases, you can just replace these parts and keep using your current tank.
+In some cases, you can just replace these parts and keep using your current tank, but eventually you reach the point when repairs no longer make sense.
+Regular maintenance, such as flushing the tank and inspecting components, is important to prolong the life of your water heater.
+Traditional tank water heaters typically last 8-12 years with proper maintenance.
 If other parts are also wearing down, it may make more sense to replace the unit as a whole.

 Leaks